Advertiser Disclosure

 It’s been tough for me to rack up Membership Rewards points with the Amex Platinum card because doesn’t offer general travel or dining bonus points.
 This is where holding the Amex Green card makes sense.

-Although I also use my Chase Sapphire Reserve card for dining and travel purchases, I value earning Membership Rewards points, too.
+Although I also use my Chase Sapphire Reserve® for dining purchases, I value earning Membership Rewards points, too.
 I can transfer them to diverse partners that Chase doesn’t have, like Delta SkyMiles or Etihad Guest.

 2. No Foreign Transaction Fees